Things to do in Passau and Must-See Attractions in 2024

 Prost to Passau

 I capped off my surprisingly great day visiting Passau with a dark German beer above the city.
 Located a short five-minute walk from the fortress is the new Das Oberhaus bar and restaurant.
-There, you will find a wonderful spot to reflect on finding such a wonderful town.

 Visiting Passau Good to Know